Australian fashion brand sued: Could your team’s workplace culture expose you to similar risks?

 The situation emphasises the fact that cultivating an inclusive and harmonious workplace, particularly in organisations that promote a close team environment, is an ongoing issue for managers and leaders.
 A poor workplace culture can create an environment that facilitates bullying and fails to promote inclusion, both of which can lower productivity levels while also exposing the employer to legal risks such as this.

-iHR runs a full-day workshop that can help participants develop skills when managing team performance.
+iHR runs a full-day workshop that can help participants develop skills when Managing Everyday Performance.
 This training program aims to help participants build competence and confidence in effectively managing staff performance within the workplace, which can help organisations to minimise their risks of cultivating a poor workplace culture.